vishandi/tp/docs/DeveloperGuide.md

 A successful execution of the 'viewGroup' command is described as follows:

-1. 'ViewGroupCommand' uses the predicate prepared during parsing to filter the list of persons in 'Model
+1. `ViewGroupCommand` uses the predicate prepared during parsing to filter the list of persons in 'Model

 2. A `CommandResult` with the number of persons who share the same tag is returned.
 A list of persons who share the same tag will also be displayed to the user.